Providing for all students' health and safety while supporting their academic success.

-Health services are provided in a confidential, secure setting in accordance to HIPPA and FERPA regulations.
-All visits to the health offices are documented and maintained in confidential health records.
-In addition, a student’s physical exams, immunization records, dental cards, and other health information are maintained in the cumulative record.
+Health services are provided in a confidential, secure setting in accordance with HIPAA (Health Insurance Portability and Accountability Act) and FERPA (Family Educational Rights and Privacy Act) regulations.
+All visits to the health offices are documented and maintained in confidential electronic health records.
+In addition, a student’s physical exams, immunization records, dental cards, and other health information are maintained in the student's confidential medical file.

 Services provided may include but are not limited to:

 For questions concerns or changes with your student please feel free to contact, Jennifer Arndt, Director of Health Services, at email@example.com.

 - Communicable disease management

 - Individualized nursing care plans